 Do start a regular routine for your recovering dog.
-Be sure to include particular times of the day when he or she should learn not to expect any interaction from you.
+Be sure to include particular times of the day when they should learn not to expect any interaction from you.
 Dogs need some rest time during the day, so don’t feel guilty about this.

 Remember that quality time spent with your dog does not have to be time spent walking together.
-If your dog has always chosen to come and sit with you, then make a point of simply relaxing quietly together at some point each day during recovery.
+If your dog has always chosen to come and sit with you, make a point of simply relaxing quietly together at some point each day during recovery.
 You can sit together on the sofa if this is what your dog is used to, perhaps while reading or watching TV.
-Be sure to lift your dog safely on and off the sofa, and restrain them safely at all times: It will soon become second-nature to keep the fingers of one hand tucked around one of your dog’s harness straps just in case your dog has the impulse to jump or run.
+Be sure to lift your dog safely on and off the sofa, and restrain them safely at all times: keep the fingers of one hand tucked around one of your dog’s harness straps just in case your dog has the impulse to jump or run.

 Above: Harry and his owner enjoy sitting together each day.
 If sofa time is important to you, then ask your dog’s physiotherapist to show you how best to lift and hold your dog.

 If your dog is too large for you to lift, then sitting on the sofa together is not an option (because your recovering dog must not climb or jump on or off furniture).
 In that case, try putting blankets or an old quilt on the floor for you both to sit on together.
 Or your dog may be content to rest at your feet while you relax in your favourite chair.
-Keep your dog on a lead even while he’s relaxing with you.
+Keep your dog on a short lead even while they are relaxing with you.
 Or hold the top of their harness.
-Then you won’t need to worry about him dashing off if the doorbell goes.
+Then you won’t need to worry about them dashing off even if the doorbell goes.